Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for

-The three methods for inferring the total rank inference (I-LSR, LSR, and RC) were tested, and the number of conflicts and the ranking conflicts for their solutions are shown in Table~\ref{tab:ranking_inference_results}.
+The three methods for inferring the total rank inference (I-LSR, LSR, and RC) were tested, and the number of conflicts and the total rank disagreement for their solutions are shown in Table~\ref{tab:ranking_inference_results}.
 The number of conflicts is simply the number of pairwise comparisons that disagree with the final ranking.
-The ranking conflicts are the sums of differences in rank between pairs that disagree with the final overall ranking.
-This is illustrated in the top right and two bottom subfigures in Fig.~\ref{fig:histograms_rank_diffs}; the conflicts are just the sum over the bins, and the ranking conflicts are the sums of the bins in the histograms weighted by their bin value.
-A solution with a large ranking conflict disagrees more with the pairwise comparison matrix than a solution with a smaller ranking conflict.
-The pairwise comparison matrix is quite dense (many pairwise comparisons were done) so we used the lowest regularization parameter ($\alpha$) possible; a value of $\alpha = 0$ caused errors.
+The total rank disagreement is the sum of absolute rank differences between pairs whose pairwise comparison disagrees with the final overall ranking.
+This is illustrated in the top right and two bottom subfigures in Fig.~\ref{fig:histograms_rank_diffs}; the conflicts are just the sum over the bins, and the total rank disagreement is the sum of the bins in the histograms weighted by their bin value.
+A solution with a large total rank disagreement disagrees more with the pairwise comparison table than a solution with a smaller total rank disagreement.
+The pairwise comparison matrix is quite dense (many pairwise comparisons were done), so we used the lowest regularization parameter ($\alpha$) possible; a value of $\alpha = 0$ caused errors.
 Table~\ref{tab:ranking_inference_results} shows that the I-LSR algorithm gave somewhat better results, and they were used in the further analysis.